 If you have the joy of being your own boss, you should be able to shoot when you want and where you want, right?
 But when Kaitlin of Kaitlin Noel Photography started shooting more weddings, she realized she had to confront her fear of shooting in direct light.

-While Kaitlin did not spiral into a fit of fear, she did face those fears with no way out.
+Kaitlin’s first wedding gig was a rude introduction to the harshness of the sun.
+While Kaitlin did not spiral into a fit of fear, she did face those fears head on:

-“My first wedding was a rude and alarming wake up call.
-Portrait sessions were now moved to before 3pm, outside, without shade, in rain or shine, and I NEEDED to be able to shoot…in ALL of those conditions and more.
-Shooting in full sun was a HUGE fear for me, as I know it can be for many of my peers.
+“The portraits were moved to before 3pm, outside, without shade, and I NEEDED to be able to shoot… Shooting in full sun was a HUGE fear for me, as I know it can be for many of my peers.
 It’s certainly not ideal, but it is a situation we all need to be able to handle.”

-A lot of my peer elders recommended the following tips and tricks to counteract shooting in the bright sunlight:
+A lot of my photography mentors recommended the following tips and tricks to counteract shooting in the bright sunlight:

 “…when shooting with the sun directly behind them, you NEED to shoot through something…leafy branches, etc. You also want to have more of a textured background (building, fences, etc) so that it is not all blank white skies.
 Also, be sure that you over expose just a bit as you meter for their faces and fill in with the shadows slider in Lightroom.
 After a bit of editing magic, you will find that you have a perfectly exposed image. “